 All listed data and/or calculations are for informational purposes only.
 TirePressure.com does not warrant or make any representations regarding the accuracy of or the results of the use of this information.
 Always refer to vehicle owner's manual for recommended tire pressure settings.
 Never overinflate or overload a tire beyond its maximum capabilities listed on sidewall.

 What should Nissan Murano tire pressure be?

 Recommended tire pressure for Nissan Murano tires ranges from 33 psi to 35 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find recommended tire inflation pressures for Nissan Murano?
+Where to find recommended tire pressure for Nissan Murano?

 What is recommended winter tire pressure for Nissan Murano?

-Recommended tire pressure for Nissan Murano is the same for any season, but you may inflate your Nissan Murano tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Nissan Murano tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Nissan Murano tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Nissan Murano tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.